 While pedestrian linkages to the downtown are solid, the proposed near-term bicycle network does not satisfactorily integrate with the downtown.
 This is due to the physical constraints of the existing roadway preventing easy near-term solutions.
 The results are critical one-block gaps in the system connecting to the seasonal street closures.
 The increased traffic flow from the seasonal street closures on these gaps compounds the issue.
-There are potential solutions to address this "last block" issue.
+There are potential solutions to address this "last block" issue that may trigger additional parking considerations in the downtown.
 They include: